History of Dili: Independence

 At the end of April until October 2006, the most serious unrest since independence shook the capital and the country after 600 soldiers of the armed forces deserted due to grievances.
 In addition, youth gangs from the western and eastern parts of the country fought each other.
 Shootouts broke out between the rebels, loyal soldiers and the police.
 On 25 May, at least eight policemen were shot dead by mutinous soldiers and 25 others were injured.
 Thousands of houses were burnt down and at least 45 people died.
 Eventually, Prime Minister Alkatiri had to resign.
-Even the deployment of an International Stabilisation Force|International Stabilization Force (ISF) could not bring calm at first.
+Even the deployment of an International Stabilisation Force (ISF) could not bring calm at first.
 From 13 September, there was a new United Nations police mission.
 The UN mission (UNMIT) began to ensure peace and order with up to 1,600 police officers.
 The majority of Dili's inhabitants had to seek refuge in refugee camps and churches.
 At times, 100,000 people were living in emergency government camps throughout the country.
 Finally, the government stopped food aid for the refugees and offered each returning family 1,500 to 4,500 US dollars.
 Slowly, the number of refugees decreased.
 Since the end of 2007, the electricity supply to the capital functioned relatively smoothly again.
 At the end of December 2012, the mandates of UNMIT and ISF ended.
 The last foreign soldiers and police officers left.

 In February 2008, Timor-Leste's national police took over responsibility for security in the capital for the first time.
 Just days later, rebel chief Alfredo Reinado led some of his men to Dili.
 A firefight broke out in President José Ramos-Horta's home, killing Reinado and another rebel and seriously injuring the President and one of his bodyguards.
 Shortly thereafter, rebels also attacked the home and motorcade of Prime Minister Xanana Gusmão, who escaped unharmed.
 A state of emergency was declared and 1,000 police officers and soldiers searched the city and the surrounding area for the perpetrators.

 After the parliamentary elections in 2012, violent riots broke out in various outskirts of Dili.
 In Hera, a student and Fretilin supporter was shot dead by a police officer.
 15 other people, including four police officers, were injured.
 60 cars and seven houses were destroyed.
 Police arrested 16 people when they damaged the An-nur Mosque, Timor-Leste's largest mosque.
 The police regained control of the situation by morning.

 On November 18, 2018, a drunk off-duty police officer shot dead three young men in the Culuhun tragedy.
 The incident sparked widespread outrage and protests, as police officers are only allowed to carry weapons on duty.
 The gunman and three other officers involved were arrested.